nikosdaridis/bybit-perpetuals-trading-bot/README.md

 # Bybit Perpetuals Trading Bot

-A **Crypto perpetual futures trading bot** that connects to **Bybit API v5** for automated trading.
+A **Cryptocurrency perpetual futures trading bot** that connects to **Bybit API v5** for automated trading.
 The bot simply follows the configuration you provide. **It does not perform any risk management or analysis**.

 It is designed to operate in **Cross Margin Mode** with **One-Way Position Mode** utilizing a **DCA strategy** by placing scaling orders.